smart-data-models/dataModel.WaterDistributionManagementEPANET/Pattern/doc/spec.md

     -   Read-Only.
 Automatically generated.

  ### Pattern Entity Properties
--   `tag` : An optional text string used to assign the junction to a category, such as a pressure zone
+-   `tag` : An optional text string used to assign the pattern to a category, such as a pressure zone
     -   Attribute type: `Property`.Text
     -   Optional